-Also, girls begin to have a white or yellow vaginal discharge.
+In the next stage of teen girl development, girls begin to have a white or yellow vaginal discharge.
 This is a normal sign that menstruation (the period) will begin soon.
 Menstruation is the final stage of puberty.
 Thus, it begins about two years after a girl starts puberty.
-Once a girl menstruates, she is physically mature and able to get pregnant.
+Once a girl menstruates, she is physically mature and develops the ability to get pregnant.

 Stages of Teen Puberty in Boys

-In boys, the first signs that they are going through puberty is when the testicles and penis get larger.
+One of the first signs of puberty in boys is when the testicles and penis get larger.
 Furthermore, boys develop the ability to ejaculate (release sperm).
 As a result, they may have “wet dreams”—involuntary ejaculations of semen while they sleep.

-Meanwhile, hair grows in the pubic area and the armpits.
-About six months after pubic hair develops, boys experience their peak growth spurt.
-Depending on when puberty starts, boys may not reach their adult height until the late teens or even early 20s.
+Meanwhile, pubic hair grows in the pubic area and the armpits.
+The next stage of what happens during a boy’s puberty is typically their peak growth spurt.
+Mid- to late adolescence is the typical time for growth spurts in males.
+Depending on when growth spurts and puberty happen, boys may not reach their adult height until the late teens or even early 20s.
 Also during this time, their muscles develop and their shoulders become fuller and broader.

 In the final puberty stages, boys’ voices may start cracking and subsequently become deeper.
 The larynx, or Adam’s apple, gets bigger.
 Finally, facial hair grows.

 In addition, some of the physical signs that a child is going through teenage puberty occur in both girls and boys.
 These include the following.